radivot/myelo/CML/michor05/README.md

-This paper also includes this data
+The data in Figure 5 of this paper, captured using WebPlotDigitizer, is
 ![](../../docs/michorData.png)

-which was created by this code.
+This plot was created as follows.
 ```
 library(myelo)
 head(d<-michor)